neckenth/oranges/README.md

 # oranges
-Node app to consume MBTA API and show active _new_ orange line trains
+Node app to consume MBTA API and show active _new_ orange line trains.
+Intended for primarily mobile use, but web also works.

 ## requirements
 * built with Node version 10.16.3